softwaremill/ox/doc/utility.md

 a specialised version of the [boundary/break](https://www.scala-lang.org/api/current/scala/util/boundary$.html) mechanism.

-Within a code block passed to `either`, it allows "unwrapping" using `.value`.
-The result is the right-hand side of the `Either`, which by convention represents successful computations.
-In case a failure is encountered, it short-circuits the computation, and the failure becomes the result.
+Within a code block passed to `either`, it allows "unwrapping" `Either`s using `.value`.
+The unwrapped value corresponds to the right side of the `Either`, which by convention represents successful computations.
+In case a failure is encountered (a left side of an `Either`), the computation is short-circuited, and the failure becomes the result.

 For example:

 ```scala mdoc:compile-only
 import ox.either